OngMinXian/NUSPlanner/README.md

 ## Direction for Splashdown :arrow_right:
 Unlike Milestone 1 and Milestone 2 which were very technically rigorous, Milestone 3 was a test of our endurance and work ethic as we had to stay focused on refining the existing features of our web application, even after we had deemed it as complete.

 On multiple occasions, our perspective of our work was cast in uncertainty as we discovered many technical issues and areas for improvement during testing.
-While these were moments of frustration, they were also deeply humbling as we learned to evaluate our work with a more critical mindset and to remain consistent in realising loftier goals for our project.
+While these were moments of frustration, they were also humbling as we learned to evaluate our work with a more critical mindset and to remain consistent in realising loftier goals for our project.

 As Milestone 3 draws to close, we will take the feedback received into serious consideration and make the necessary improvements so that we can present a well-rounded product that is representative of our commitment to this project.